thgrund/tidal-looper/overdub/README.md

 playAll = pB "playAll"
 ```

-And you should execute the SuperCollider code under `playall.scd`
+And you should execute the SuperCollider code under `playall.scd` to get access to the playAll effect.

 ## How to use it